-A small wedding in Amsterdam offers couples an intimate way to celebrate their marriage.
+A small wedding in Amsterdam offers couples a unique wedding experience to celebrate their love in an intimate and special way.
 With or without friends and family, you can have a good time.
 Who do you invite?
-What is your budget?
 And how do you plan a low-key wedding ceremony?

 The average wedding in Amsterdam costs between €15,000 and €25,000.
-However, if you’re on a budget, it is less.
+However, if you’re on a stretched budget, it could be less.
 Plan a smaller celebration for as little as €5,000 (no honeymoon).
 Check out these 14 ideas for your small wedding in Amsterdam.
 Make it uniquely yours!

 Small Wedding in Amsterdam – Essential Tips & Tricks